rmkujala/brainnets/docs/tutorial.rst

 **brainnets config dictionary**:

-- Brainnets functionality is mostly steered with a config object (which is just a python dictionary)
+- Brainnets functionality is mostly steered with a config object (which is a simple python dictionary)
 - It is often enough for the user to give only the config object as a parameter to the functions
-- Use :py:func:`config.check_full_config` which makes a *lightweight* sanity check of the input parameters (i.e. the existence of paths/files are checked, but in general the contents of any files are not validated)
 - The meaning of the input parameters is shortly presented in the code, where all the different :py:attr:`config.CONFIG_KEYS` are listed
 - For an example config dictionary, look at testscritpts/myconfig.py